 Colchester is beginning to come to life and the people if Colchester have begun their commute and in a little over an hour I will be in my van listening to chŕis Evans’ natural exuberance as he promotes yet another Children in need 2017 auction package.

-Although I try to be professional I will no doubt be cut up, have my stopping distance invaded and have another near miss on a certaib badly designed roundabout on route to London i will no doubt come home and begin again tomorrow.
+Although I try to be professional I will no doubt be cut up.
+Have my stopping distance invaded and have another near miss. on a certain badly designed roundabout on route to London.
+I will no doubt come home and begin again tomorrow.

-I have little doubt that the temperature wiĺl soon plummet and the dangers tgat winter brings to UK roads will soon be real such as black ice, the odd snow flurry, fog, need I go on.
+I have little doubt that the temperature will soon plummet.
+The dangers that winter brings to UK roads will soon be real such as black ice, the odd snow flurry, fog.
+Need I go on.

-Stella and I are on to the Garrison walk now and she’ll be off the lead putting her nose into everything, tracking a dogs scent or a squirrel or rabbit or whatever then she will stop and look at me as if to say “this is a strong scent, are you gonna do this?”
+Stella and I are on to the Garrison walk now.
+She’ll be off the lead putting her nose into everything.
+Tracking a dogs scent or a squirrel or rabbit or whatever.
+Then she will stop, look at me as if to say.
+“This is a strong scent, are you gonna do this?”
 When I don’t respond she will give up wait and then the whole cycle begins again.